inductiva/inductiva/docs-sources/how-it-works/machines/hyperthreading.md

     threads_per_core=1)
 ```

+>**Note**: You can find out more about the Machine Group constructor [here](https://inductiva.ai/guides/api-functions/api/inductiva.resources#inductiva.resources.machine_groups.MachineGroup).

 This forces the machine to expose only physical cores:

 | Machine Type     | Physical Cores | Threads per Core | vCPUs |